cdl-geneseo/geneseo-dictionary/C/Comment.md

 # Comment

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Comment

 Created by  Zachary Arthur, last modified by  Unknown User (hea4) on Apr 13, 2019

 NN: something written on a facebook wall or picture; &quot;Did you see that comment I left you?&quot; Verb: the act of writing on a facebook wall or picture; &quot;Jane just commented on my new pictures!&quot; 100% of people surveyed knew this term.